 One of my goals with these guides is to think about different ways to look at story development.

 Skirting the surface is a disservice to your reader.
-In fact, with most issues, there is no single “one size fits all” path to take.
+In fact, with most issues, there is no single “one size fits all” path.

-Words that evoke negative emotions
+47 words that evoke negative emotions

 There is a specific difficulty in seeing the negative approach, especially in the beginning.
 Maybe something in you is holding you back from a creative standpoint.
 But it’s possible even if it is difficult.

 Embracing the dark side requires you to see the world in the way it is rather than seeing the world in the way you want it to be.